 “What the hell were you thinking?”

-The sky above was clear, but my mind drew clouds.
-I took a seat on the red brick platform near the bushes almost in tears.
+The sky above was clear, but my mind became cloudy.
+I took a seat on the red brick platform near the bushes outside of my school dormitory.
+I was almost in tears.
 Of course, my mother wouldn’t support my decision to join the military.
 I’m her youngest daughter and I was supposed to be the smart one.
-My face grew hot with anger and I held my breath as if that would stop my tears from falling.
-Despite my efforts to stop crying, the floodgates burst open and I began to wail.
+My face grew hot with anger and I held my breath, as if that would stop my tears from falling.
+Despite my efforts, the floodgates burst open and I began to wail.

 I sat there, discouraged.
-How am I supposed to survive?
-I wanted to graduate from college, but couldn’t afford it.
+How was I supposed to survive?
+I wanted to graduate from college, but I couldn’t afford it.
 There was nothing my family could do to help me out.
 They couldn’t afford it either.
 My family wasn’t the only family who felt the economic decline of the nation.
-The mass population was experiencing the effects of the recession too.
-I didn’t really want to join the military, but what other options did I have?
-I didn’t know how I’d stay afloat.
-I sat there and pondered over my hasty decision.
+The mass population was experiencing the effects of the recession, too.
+I didn’t really want to join the military, but I was running out of options.
+I didn’t know how I would stay afloat.
+I sat there and pondered over the hasty decision I’d already made.

 I glanced over toward the front entrance of the dorms where I heard my name called.
-It was my friend Zonnique who came walking over toward me.
+It was my neighbor and friend, Zonnique, walking over toward me.

-Zonnique lived next door to my roommate and me.
-She had very rich dark skin and long blond dreadlocks that dangled at her backside.
-She was born in Spanish Town, Jamaica and she’d recently become a U.S. citizen.
-She’d grown up in Queens, New York and she took pride in her Jamaican American heritage.
+Zonnique’s rich dark skin glowed in the sunlight and her long blond dreadlocks dangled at her backside.
+She was born in Spanish Town, Jamaica, and she’d recently become a U.S. citizen.
+She’d grown up in Queens, New York, and she took pride in her Jamaican-American heritage.

 “Oh, I’m fine.”

-“Yuh, no look it, sista!
-Gwaan, tell meh wat tis gwaan?”
+“Yuh no look it, sista!
+Tell mi wat tis gwaan?”
 Zonnique questioned.

 She stood on the concrete stairs and dusted off her expensive basketball shoes as I sat on the brick platform, trying not to appear stressed out.